 Cities are not new to climate change and warming.
 Urbanisation accompanies land cover change from open spaces and vegetation to buildings, roads, pavements and concretisation.
 These changes cause urban centres to become warmer than their rural surroundings, forming an “island” of higher temperatures in the landscape which is known as an ‘Urban Heat Island’.
 The annual mean air temperature of a city with 1 million people or more can be 1–3°C warmer than its surroundings.
 On a clear, calm night, however, the temperature difference can be as much as 12°C .
 A warmer global climate will also result in urban heat islands with even higher temperature.

 The science of climate change is now as articulate as it can be.
 The predicted impacts of climate change may not necessarily match the natural forces that prevail.
 Urban centers, which are actually a highly dense population of the human species, are under a direct and obvious threat.
 However, much is not being done to either contain the causes of climate change or increase urban capacity to mitigate and adapt to the perceived impacts of climate change.
-This needs to change and municipal agencies, policy makers and urban ecologists need to draft urgent strategies for assessing and increasing the resilience of all our bigger urban centers.
+This needs to change and municipal agencies, policy makers and urban ecologists need to draft urgent strategies for assessing and increasing the resilience of our rapidly expanding urban centers.

 - Wigley, T.M.L.
 1983.
 The pre-industrial carbon dioxide level.
 Climate Change.
 5(4): 315-320.
 (DOI)